population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 To ensure that we are not capturing other changes, we also examine the potential role of seasonality in the results.
-Finally, although there were no official variations in lockdown policies or enforcement across different areas, and we, therefore, cannot rely on spatial variation for identification, we do examine differences in mobility patterns and food insecurity across regions.
+Finally, there were no official variations in lockdown policies or enforcement across different areas, and we, therefore, cannot rely on spatial variation for identification.
+Instead, we examine differences in mobility patterns and food insecurity across regions.

 # Did Lockdowns Increase Food Insecurity?

-![Estimated Changes in Food Insecurity with 95% Confidence Intervals by Survey Round Relative to Survey 4, Controlling for Number of Covid Cases and Household Fixed Effects](../figures/food_insecurity_survey.pdf){#fig:food_insecurity_survey}
+![Estimated changes in food insecurity with 95% confidence intervals by survey round relative to Round 4, controlling for number of COVID-19 cases and household fixed effects](../figures/food_insecurity_survey.pdf){#fig:food_insecurity_survey}

-[@fig:food_insecurity_survey] shows the estimated changes in the three food insecurity measures by survey round, relative to survey round 4, together with the 95% confidence intervals for a linear model with household fixed effects.[^base_results] Overall, Covid-19 lockdowns appear to be associated with substantial increases in all levels of food insecurity.
+[@fig:food_insecurity_survey] shows the estimated changes in the three food insecurity measures by survey round, relative to survey Round 4, together with the 95% confidence intervals for a linear model with household fixed effects.[^base_results] Overall, COVID-19 lockdowns appear to be associated with substantial increases in all levels of food insecurity.

 [^base_results]: The full tables for this and all following